 What was life like in 1950’s Britain?

-Over 100,000 television sets were sold to watch the event and soon became the focus of family entertainment.
-Children watched puppets such as Muffin the Mule and Sooty; adults watched sporting events such as Stanley Matthews winning his first FA cup medal when Blackpool beat Bolton Wanderers 4-3.
+Over 100,000 television sets were sold to watch the Queen’s coronation event and consequently, television became the focus of family entertainment.
+Children watched puppets like Muffin the Mule and Sooty.
+Adults watched sporting events including Stanley Matthews winning his first FA cup medal when Blackpool beat Bolton Wanderers 4-3.
 In the same year Len Hutton and Denis Compton helped to win the Ashes from Australia at the Oval.
-When the Independent television channel was launched in 1955 ‘adverts’ were slotted in between programmes.
-Tea bags, coffee, sugar coated cereals and washing powder that made whites whiter were all promoted, as were electric washing machines and refrigerators.
-Plastic in bright colours became widely available and lightweight buckets, washing up bowls, mops and brushes brightened up the homes.
-Formica, encouraged by the emphasis on hygiene, was ideal for kitchen surfaces as it was easy to wipe and keep clean.
-Housewives were encouraged to take pride in their homes and Do-it -Yourself became popular but power drills like the Black and Decker and Wolf were for the men.
-Furnishings were influenced by a new modular system by G-plan which was assembled piece by piece to individual room arrangements.
+When the Independent television channel launched in 1955, ‘adverts’ appeared, slotting in between programmes.

+New TV commercials promoted tea bags, coffee, sugar coated cereals and washing powder that made whites whiter.
+Likewise, household appliances including electric washing machines and refrigerators dazzled on the screen.
+Plastic, in bright colours, became widely available and lightweight buckets, washing up bowls, mops and brushes brightened up the homes.
+Emphasis on hygiene saw the introduction of Formica, ideal for kitchen surfaces, because it’s easy to wipe and keep clean.
+Do-it -Yourself became popular, but power drills like the Black and Decker and Wolf were for the men, women, it seemed, needed to take pride in their homes!
+A new modular system, by G-plan, influenced furniture styles, assembled piece by piece to individual room arrangements.